Crookie Award: No One's Senator But Trump's

-Category: World Politics Hits: 8Senator Ron Johnson (R-Trump's back pocket) has had a busy year, repeatedly and openly committing treasonous acts in the service of the Impeached One.
+Category: World Politics Hits: 11Senator Ron Johnson (R-Trump's back pocket) has had a busy year, repeatedly and openly committing treasonous acts in the service of the Impeached One.
 The only good thing about this is that he had repeatedly failed in doing so.
 RoJo started the year by voting to acquit Trump on both counts in the impeachment hearing.
 He quickly moved on from that to start laundering Russian disinformation and abusing his office by conducting Hunterghazi hearings.
 These fraudulent proceedings blew up in RoJo's face when his star witness testified that there had been no wrong-doing by Hunter.
 RoJo later admitted and even bragged that the investigations into both Joe and Hunter Biden were just political stunts to harm Biden's campaign.
 He even went so far as to say he did it as payback for Trump's impeachment.
 But RoJo wasn't done there.
 Not by a long shot.

 Read more https://crooksandliars.com/2020/12/crookie-award-no-ones-senator-trumps